Tongxc0112/hello-world/README.md

 # hello-world
 This is my first Repository.
-Legend start from right now.
+Legend starts from right now.